mickdekkers/vue-howler/README.md

 Type: `Number`

-The position of playback in seconds
+The position of the playback in seconds

 #### `duration`